-This advertising system is designed to enable hyper-targeting, which has many unintended consequences that have dominated the headlines in recent years, such as the ability for bad actors to use the system to influence elections, to exclude groups in a way that facilitates discrimination, and to expose your personal data to companies you’ve never even heard of.
+This advertising system is designed to enable hyper-targeting, which has many unintended consequences that have dominated the headlines in recent years, such as the ability for bad actors to use the system to influence elections, to exclude groups in a way that facilitates discrimination (such as for job, housing, and educational opportunities), and to expose your personal data to companies you’ve never even heard of.

 At DuckDuckGo, our mission is to make simple privacy protection available to everyone.
 Period.
 That’s why our core product is free to use and we package all the privacy protections we can into one download.
 See our individual store listings for platform-specific details: iOS/Android/Firefox, Chrome, Edge, and Safari.